Corporate Profit Shifting in New Zealand Must End

 “Shane Jones’ recent call to review Crown minerals royalties misses the point.” said Mr McIntosh.
 “The real issue for New Zealand is big firms like Shane’s favourite mining and drilling companies avoiding hundreds of millions in tax payments by using various ruses to shift profits offshore tax-free.
 The minerals royalties, paid on revenue after tax-free profits have already been exported, are effectively reduced to a small percentage of a small percentage.
 So bumping them up is obviously good, but in the same way a fart is good, and with about as much effect.”

-An obvious way to increase revenue from royalties payments would be to compel big multinationals mining and drilling companies to declare their whole income in New Zealand, and charge royalties on that income.
+An obvious way to increase revenue from royalties payments would be to compel big multinational mining and drilling companies to declare their whole income in New Zealand, and charge royalties on that income.
 But instead, politicians like Shane Jones allow New Zealand’s tax system to sit by while mining and drilling profits flow offshore instead of funding new national infrastructure for New Zealand.

 “Australia’s Diverted Profits Tax addresses this issue.” said Richard McIntosh.
 “Let’s do the same here and bring in millions more in funding to build new national capacity.
 I’m sure Shane knows all about this but he’d rather keep his mining and drilling mates happy by tinkering with the royalties payments instead.
 And that’s failing New Zealand because the needs of the nation need to be served by big corporates not the other way round but no doubt he’ll find a way to disagree with that too.”